dxworks/scriptbee/docs/scripts/first_javascript_script.md

 ## Prerequisites

 In order to write Javascript scripts, you need to have a Javascript Script Runner plugin installed.
 The examples uses ScriptBee
 Default Plugin Bundle

 ## Template

+> Only the code written between `// start script` and `// end script` will be executed

 ```javascript title="script.js"
 let project = new Project();